surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 3. Click on **Save** Button to save the function.

 ## Ability to adopt Javascript
-This functions supports all the native javascript
+This functions supports all the native javascript supported functions and you can also refer other global functions using " bi.Function_name"
 ## Edit Function

 4. To Edit the function enable the edit key.